wimrijnders/V3DLib/Doc/ArchitectureAndDesign.md

 There is therefore no need to explicitly do this yourself.
 It is useful to be aware of this pointer adjustment, as it is conceivable that you might need to adjust it in your own code.
-For most purposes, however, the adjustment is useful and recurs frequently - almost always, I have not encountered a counter-example yet.
+For most purposes, the adjustment is useful and almost always required (calculating FFT is an example where it is not desirable).

 Automatic uniform pointer initialization places restrictions on pointer usage:

-- All accessed memory blocks must a number of elements which is a multiple of 16.
+- All accessed memory blocks must be a number of elements which is a multiple of 16.

 Not adhering to this will lead to reads and writes outside the memory blocks.
 This is not necessarily fatal, but you can expect wild and unexpected results.